 • Identify and differentiate the different abnormalities of REM sleep.

-• Identify and differentiate the most frequent causes for Insomnia.
+• Identify and differentiate the most frequent causes of Insomnia.

 • Identify Restless Legs Syndrome and distinguish the most successful treatments for this condition.